Communities Connected for Kids, Inc. Provides Notice of Data Security Incident

 Sep 06, 2019, 17:00 ET

 PORT ST. LUCIE, Fla., Sept.
-6, 2019 /PRNewswire/ -- Communities Connected for Kids, Inc. ("CCK"), announced that a recent event may have impacted the security of personal information relating to certain residents of New York.
-While CCK already mailed direct written notification letters regarding the incident to impacted New York residents on September 3, 2019, they are also providing information to media outlets serving New York about the event and steps individuals may take to better protect against the possibility of identity theft and fraud, should they feel it is necessary to do so.
+6, 2019 /PRNewswire/ -- Communities Connected for Kids, Inc. ("CCK"), announced that a recent event may have impacted the security of personal information relating to certain residents of Georgia.
+While CCK already mailed direct written notification letters regarding the incident to impacted Georgia residents on September 3, 2019, they are also providing information to media outlets serving Georgia about the event and steps individuals may take to better protect against the possibility of identity theft and fraud, should they feel it is necessary to do so.

 What Happened?
 On March 15, 2019, CCK was advised by its third-party vendor about suspicious activity relating to databases storing CCK information.
 CCK immediately began investigating the nature and scope of the incident with assistance from an outside computer forensics expert.
 On April 10, 2019, the investigation determined that between August of 2018 and March of 2019, an unauthorized actor was able to gain access to information stored in internal databases that contain sensitive information relating to client children who receive services through CCK and their parents.